abdurrahmanseyidoglu/beautiful-weather-app-react/README.md

-# Weather application using weatherstack API
+# Weather application using weatherstack API as back-end, Tailwind.css as CSS framework

 <br/>